Frequently Asked Document Management Questions

 48″ Drawer File Cabinet 8,400 sheets per drawer

-The average sheet of paper is 0.05 to 0.10 millimeters thick depending on the gauge, but a good rule of thumb is approx 175 sheets of paper per inch.
-That means for every foot of paper, you will have approx. 2,100 documents.
-If your documents are tightly packed, you could have up to 200 sheets per inch, or 2,400 documents per foot.
+When documents are stored loosely or in non-standard containers, a quick way to estimate the amount of paper is by using a ruler.
+The average sheet of paper is 0.05 to 0.10 millimeters thick, so a general estimate is around 175 sheets per inch.
+For each foot of paper, that’s approximately 2,100 documents.
+If your documents are tightly packed, it could be closer to 200 sheets per inch, or about 2,400 documents per foot.

-Human resources document scanning enables you to convert resumes, cover letters, job applications, and any other hiring documents into easy to share and store digital files, creating a seamless workflow for your HR department.
-Once digitized, sharing and collaborating with team members to view an applicant’s credentials becomes as easy as sending an email, making the hiring process simple and efficient.
+Human resources document scanning allows you to convert resumes, cover letters, job applications, and other hiring documents into digital files, creating a streamlined workflow for your HR team.
+Once digitized, sharing and collaborating on an applicant’s credentials with team members is as simple as sending an email, making the hiring process faster and more efficient.

-A standard banker’s box stores around 2500 documents.
-The average cost for document scanning is .09 per document.
-Scanning a standard box of records typically costs about $225.
+A standard banker’s box holds around 2,500 documents.
+With an average cost for document scanning at $0.09 per document, scanning a standard box of records typically costs about $225.

-OCR, or optical character recognition, is a technology that analyzes printed text, and converts that information into editable / searchable text.
-This technology is especially useful when scanning invoices for accounts payable purposes because in most cases, several fields need to be extracted from each invoice to ensure that information is useful for business purposes.
+OCR, or optical character recognition, is a technology that analyzes printed text and converts it into editable or searchable text.
+This is especially valuable when scanning invoices for accounts payable, as it allows for the extraction of key fields from each invoice, making the information more usable for business purposes.

 The exact cost of scanning microfiche varies depending on a number of factors including: